 - John Frelinger, Univ. of Rochester, Immunology “hooks”: strategies to increase student engagement

 - William Carr, Medgar Evers Col., City Univ. of New York, Using “Pillars of Immunology” research articles to enhance problem-solving skills among undergraduate students at a Predominantly Black Institution

 Breakout Session Leaders:

 Are you looking for new ideas or strategies to enliven and improve your teaching?
-If so, please join us for this special interest group, which will focus on strategies that instructors can use to successfully convey immunology concepts to students at the undergraduate and graduate level.
-Topics will include the use of clinical correlations, writing, immediate feedback assessment, and more.
-The session will end with structured breakout discussion groups on team-based learning, undergraduate/graduate education topics, and medical school teaching topics.
+If so, please join us for this special interest group which will focus on strategies that instructors can use to successfully convey immunology concepts to students at the undergraduate and graduate level.
+The session will explore the use of course-based undergraduate research experiences (CURE), just in time teaching (JiTT), research articles, entrepreneurial mindset activities, and more through talks and structured breakout discussion groups.
 Current educators, new faculty, and trainees with an interest in teaching are welcome.